Robert Edwards' books

 Age Groups: 18+

-An 80 page volume, printed on high quality card and paper, thread-bound, illustrated with colour photography by the author; entirely designed, produced and published by him.
+An 80 page volume, printed on high quality card and paper, thread-bound, illustrated with colour photography by the author; entirely designed, produced (apart from printing and binding) and published by him.
 The book is a second, revised edition, published in 2025.
 It consists of a collection of poems observing and describing scenes of or involving trees, woods and forests predominantly of beech.
 An autobiographical preface explains the formative experience of a childhood in a Sussex forest village home surrounded by woodland dominated by beech trees, making an impression of intensity and intimacy leading to an enduring fascination and life-long passion for the species.
 The romantic and enthusiastic elements are counterbalanced in the poetry by moments and passages of context, objectivity, comedy and self-questioning.
 Moreover, many other types of tree and wildlife make appearances along the way, and plenty of the beeches featured are found in urban settings.
-The geographical area involved encompasses the majority of...
+The geographical area...

 Genres: Epic Poetry, Humorous Poetry, Nature Poetry